MIT-Emerging-Talent/ET6-CDSP-group-19-repo/0_domain_study/README.md

   juvenile case outcomes, based on prior data (before those policy changes).
 - To predict the potential effect of these policy changes on future case outcomes for immigrant juveniles.

+---

+## Next Steps & Expected Contributions

+This domain study establishes the foundation for a comprehensive analysis of immigration policy impacts on juvenile legal representation and case outcomes.
+The research will proceed through systematic data collection and analysis phases, with the approach depending on data availability as outlined in the research objectives above.

+### Implementation Plan

+The research will proceed through systematic methodological phases:

+- **Data Collection:** Download and preprocess EOIR datasets, compile policy timeline with key implementation dates
+- **Analysis:** Apply statistical methods to examine representation-outcome relationships and comparative trends across policy periods
+- **Documentation:** Establish reproducible analysis pipeline and generate comprehensive findings report with policy recommendations

+### Expected Contributions

+This research aims to provide evidence-based insights into policy effects on juvenile immigration cases, contributing to academic understanding and informing future policy recommendations for equitable legal protection.